paolosimone/virtual-json-viewer/README.md

 1. Go to `about:debugging`
 1. Click "This Firefox"
-1. Click "Load Temporary Add-on" and select the `manifest.json` file inside `dist_firefox` directory
+1. Click "Load Temporary Add-on" and select the `manifest.json` file inside `dist/firefox` directory

 *Note:* The extension is automatically removed when Firefox is closed and must be manually loaded on next start.